DragonStorm97/DragonStorm97.github.io/content/wiki/algorithms/searching/binary-search.md

 math = true
-tags = ["search", "binary-search"] authors = ["Johnathan Jacobs"]
+tags = ["search", "binary-search"] authors = ["Johnathan Jacobs"] summary = "Finds the position of a target value within a sorted array, by iteratively halving the input array."
 +++

 Finds the position of a target value within a _sorted array_,